NEXT EVENT: July 9, 2026 - Landscape Social Night

 Exemptions include Nurseries, Garden Centres, and Sod Farms.

-We have developed an advocacy campaign by the drought & water committee that’s been approved by the board, and we are actively seeking permits.
+We have developed an advocacy campaign by the drought & water committee that’s been approved by the board, and we are actively seeking permits and your participation.

 We are also collaborating with other associations on this timely issue.

-Note: Stage 3 is intended to end at the end of July.
+Note: Stage 3 is being reviewed at the end of July.

 Metro Vancouver Water Restrictions

-We are going into Stage 3 of the Metro Vancouver Watering Restrictions on June 8th.
-Here's everything you need to know:
+We are currently in Stage 3 of the Metro Vancouver Watering Restrictions, which came into effect on June 8, 2026.

 Metro Vancouver (MV) has implemented water restrictions in response to significant water supply and infrastructure challenges affecting the regional system.
 This year's snowpack is approximately 22% of normal, creating uncertainty about reservoir recharge later in the season.
 At the same time, capacity has been reduced by the Stanley Park Water Supply Tunnel project, with the First Narrows Crossing currently out of service.